macedo6000/CoffeeData/README-database.md

-# Home Mortgage Data Project - Segment 1
+# HMDA Loan Application Register Project - Segment 1

 The Home Mortgage Disclosure Act was passed in 1975 to protect homeowners by mandating that financial institutions make home mortgage data publicly available[^1].